SSWConsulting/SSW.Rules.Content/rules/use-prefixes-to-improve-code-review-communication/rule.md

 When conducting code reviews in a collaborative environment, it is essential to maintain effective communication.
 Utilizing prefixes in comments, as suggested on [conventionalcomments.org](https://conventionalcomments.org), can significantly enhance the code review process.
 Prefixes help convey the intent and impact of a comment, making it easier for the author and other team members to understand how to address it.

-Let's have a look at the following examples:
+Let's have a look at the following example from Bob Northwind:

 :::greybox
 Hi @bob-northwind